Seeing the Good for the Trees

 - Alexander Hamilton, act 2 Hamilton

 We’re very excited to get started, and we’re not the only ones.
 The new project has attracted the attention of Lin Manuel Miranda, creator of hit American musical Hamilton and his wife Vanessa Nadal.
-The musical is opening London this winter, and when the team wanted a UK charity to partner with, they chose 10:10.
+The musical opened in London in 2017, and when the team wanted a UK charity to partner with, they chose 10:10.

-Part of the money raised will go to 10:10’s work supporting tree planting in flood-prone areas across the UK, and the rest will support the work of our American friends at the Natural Resources Defense Council.
+Thousands of people entered a ballot to win tickets to the opening night of Hamilton, and part of the money raised was given to support 10:10’s project planting trees in flood-prone areas across the UK.
+The rest will support the work of our American friends at the Natural Resources Defense Council.